Gas leak at LG Polymers plant in India kills nine, hundreds hospitalised

 The raw material, styrene, is highly flammable and releases a poisonous gas when burnt.

-South Korean battery maker LG Chemical Ltd, the owner of the facility, was not immediately available for comment.
+LG Chem operates two naphtha crackers in South Korea, with a total ethylene output capacity of 2.5 million tonnes each year.

+It also makes electric vehicle batteries and General Motors and Volkswagen are among its customers.

-Reporting by Subrat Patnaik in Bengaluru; Additional reporting by Derek Francis; Editing by Sherry Jacob-Phillips and Anil D'Silva & Simon Cameron-Moore
+Reporting by Subrat Patnaik in Bengaluru; Additional reporting by Derek Francis and Euan Rocha; Editing by Sherry Jacob-Phillips and Anil D'Silva & Simon Cameron-Moore